No Scars Cream

 - If you are allergic to mometasone, tretinoin and hydroquinone or any other ingredients of NO SCARS cream.

-- If you have skin conditions such as eczema (infected skin due to allergy), rosacea (small red pustules on face), rashes around the mouth (perioral dermatitis) or damaged skin anywhere in the body.
+- If you have skin conditions such as eczema (infected skin due to allergy), rosacea (small red pustules on the face), rashes around the mouth (perioral dermatitis) or damaged skin anywhere in the body.

 - If you have a viral or fungal infection of the skin, any ulcers on the skin or tuberculosis.